jesussobrino/strapi-plugin-import-export-entries/README.md

-# Strapi Plugin Import Export Entries
+# Strapi Plugin Import Export Entries JS

+## Disclaimer
+This repo is only a fork version with some bugs fixed.
+The original repo is: https://github.com/Baboo7/strapi-plugin-import-export-entries

 Import/Export data from and to your database in just few clicks.